-There are many reasons why respiratory diseases are on a rapid rise, especially, in urban areas – toxic levels of air pollution, low population of plants / trees, humidity, dust, pollen, inhaling of cigarette or beedi smoke etc.
+There are many reasons why respiratory diseases are on a rapid rise, especially, in urban areas – toxic levels of air pollution, the low population of plants/trees, humidity, dust, pollen, inhaling of cigarette or beedi smoke etc.

 Bronchitis: Bronchitis is a condition in which there is an acute inflammation of the trachea and bronchi of the lungs, resulting in the accumulation and discharge of phlegm or sputum.
 Bronchitis can be acute or chronic.
 Bronchitis treatment may vary depending on the type of the disease.
 Acute bronchitis is of short duration and treatment may take a few weeks, while chronic bronchitis treatment may take slightly longer.
 Aggravated Vata (air) blocks the Kapha (water) in the respiratory channels, the movement of the air gets interrupted, and phlegm accumulates in the lung tissue.
 In order to expel this phlegm, there is a natural reaction of coughing, which results in Bronchitis.
 This can be attributed to many reasons like inhalation of smoke and dust, physical exertion, intake of foods and drinks that have a drying effect on the body, and the obstruction of the trachea by food particles.
 Another cause is suppressing the natural urges of the body, such as passing stool and urine, hunger, thirst, sleep, sneezing, breathing, yawning, tears, coughing, etc.